 Productivity.
 A worker's productivity refers to what is produced, or made, during work.
-In very general terms, highly productive workers earn higher wages.
+In very general terms, highly productive workers can lead to higher wages.
 A worker's productivity can also be determined by factors outside of his control, like the quality of the organization's technology, processes, and other labor, including management.
+For example, an insurance salesperson may earn more the more clients they recruit.

 Experience.
 Most workers receive higher wages as they gain skills and experience.
-For example, a survey found that web developers earned an average annual wage of \$45,915 during their first year on the job.
-The average annual wage jumped to \$72,537 for web developers with some experience, and those with many years of experience earned an average of \$94,282 annually.
+For example, a survey found that web developers rage annual wage of \$45.915 during their first year on the job.
+The wages.

-Education and Training.
-A worker's level of education and training can make a difference in earned wages.
 This type of training typically takes place after high school and is commonly called post-secondary education.
 Commonly, education and training are offered through a variety of places like community colleges, universities, vocational schools, and apprenticeship programs.